apache/spark/docs/submitting-applications.md

 # Advanced Dependency Management
 When using `spark-submit`, the application jar along with any jars included with the `--jars` option will be automatically transferred to the cluster.
 URLs supplied after `--jars` must be separated by commas.
-That list is included in the driver and executor classpaths.
+That list won't be included in the driver and executor classpaths.
+You need to explicitly add them using `spark.driver.extraClassPath` and `spark.executor.extraClassPath`.
 Directory expansion does not work with `--jars`.

 Spark uses the following URL scheme to allow different strategies for disseminating jars: